rubocop/rspec-style-guide/README.md

     # good (stubbing only what's necessary)
     subject { mock_model(Article) }

-    describe "#summary" do
+    describe '#summary' do
-      context "when summary is not present" do
+      context 'when summary is not present' do
         # This is no longer stubbing all of the functionality, and will
         # actually test the objects handling of the methods return value.
         subject.stub(:summary).and_return(nil)

-        it "returns nil" do
+        it 'returns nil' do
           subject.summary.should be_nil
         end
       end